-As at the date of this report, the interests of the Directors in the shares and options of AuKing Mining Limited are shown in the table below:
+As at the date of this report, the interests of the Directors in the shares and convertible notes of AuKing Mining Limited are shown in the table below:

-Director Ordinary Shares
+Director Ordinary Shares Convertible Notes

-Huaisheng Peng -
+Huaisheng Peng - -

 Qinghai Wang 349,018,230

-Paul Williams 10,707,173
+Paul Williams 10,707,173 75,000

-Zewen Yang -
+Zewen Yang - -

-\ Shares are held by Bienitial International Industrial Co Ltd. Mr Wang is a Director of Bienitial International Industrial Co Ltd.
+^{} Shares are held by Bienitial International Industrial Co Ltd. Mr Wang is a Director of Bienitial International Industrial Co Ltd.